practicalli/spacemacs/clojure-repl/reset-the-repl.md

 ## Restarting the REPL
 `SPC s q r` calls the `cider-restart` which is a convenience function that simply stops and starts the REPL.

 Its essentially the same as doing `, s q q` (`cider-quit`) followed by `, '` (`cider-jack-in`).

 ## Issues with Clojure reload
-If you modify two namespaces which depend on each other, you must remember to reload them in the correct order to avoid compilation errors.
+When modifing two namespaces that depend on each other, the namespaces must be reload in the correct order to avoid compilation errors.

-If you remove definitions from a source file and then reload it, those definitions are still available in memory.
-If other code depends on those definitions, it will continue to work but will break the next time you restart the JVM.
+Removing definitions from a source file does not remove those stale definitions from a running REPL.
+Code that uses those stale definitions will continue to work, but will break the next time you restart the REPL.

-If the reloaded namespace contains defmulti, you must also reload all of the associated defmethod expressions.
+A reloaded namespace containing `defmulti` must reload all of the associated `defmethod` expressions.

-If the reloaded namespace contains defprotocol, you must also reload any records or types implementing that protocol and replace any existing instances of those records/types with new instances.
+A reloaded namespace containing `defprotocol` must reload any records or types implementing that protocol,  replacing any existing instances of those records/types with new instances.

-If the reloaded namespace contains macros, you must also reload any namespaces which use those macros.
+All namespaces that use a macro in a reloaded namespace must be reloaded.

-If the running program contains functions which close over values in the reloaded namespace, those closed-over values are not updated (This is common in web applications which construct the "handler stack" as a composition of functions.)
+For functions that close over values in a reloaded namespace, those values are not updated (e.g. web applications which construct the "handler stack" as a composition of functions.)